ml-explore/mlx-examples/lora/README.md

 ### Evaluate

-To compute test set perplexity use
+To compute test set perplexity use:

 ```
 python lora.py --model <path_to_model> \